iterative/dvc.org/public/static/docs/command-reference/config.md

 of `--local`, `--global`, or `--system` is provided) a project's config (`.dvc/config`) file is read or modified.
 This file is by default meant to be tracked by Git and should not contain sensitive and/or user-specific information (passwords, SSH keys, etc).
-Use `--local`, `--global`, or `--system` options instead to override project's settings, for sensitive, or user-specific settings.
+Use `--local`, `--global`, or `--system` command options (flags) instead to override project's settings, for sensitive, or user-specific settings.

-If the config option `value` is not provided and `--unset` option is not used, this command returns the current value of the config option, if found in the corresponding config file.
+If the config option `value` is not provided and the `--unset` command option is not used, this command returns the current value of the config option, if found in the corresponding config file.

-## Options
+## Command options (flags)

 - `-u`, `--unset` - remove a specified config option from a config file.